Vilseck-Lab/LaDyBUGS/openmm/2.gen_omm_system/README.md

  1) boxsize
  2) nameid list (copy from [scriptname])

+Edit generate_LambdaStates.py to correct the nsubs value.
+Run this script to generate LambdaStates.txt.
+This file lists out all of the discrete lambda values that will be used in the LaDyBUGS calculation.
+This list is non unique and can be customized in many different ways.

-If phiscale=True in setupOMMSystem.py, take these additional steps to scale specific dihedral angles by lambda:
+To scale specific dihedral angles by lambda, set phiscale=True If phiscale=True in setupOMMSystem.py, take these additional steps to scale specific dihedral angles by lambda:
   - create the dihedrals_to_scale.names.txt file:
         syntax: Substituent# AtomName1 AtomName2 AtomName3 AtomName4